 Modern Standing Computer Desk Helps Back Pain Sufferers

 Sitting down for long periods puts much more pressure on your back than standing or working in a variety of positions.
-When you sit still, the discs cushioning your vertebrae are unevenly compressed, preventing them from absorbing blood and nutrients which happens during expansion.
+When you sit still, the discs cushioning your vertebrae are unevenly compressed, preventing them from absorbing blood and nutrients which happen during expansion.

 Sitting at a desk does not encourage good posture.
-Most often, people who sit at work all day have slumped shoulders, a rounded spine, and have their head and neck pushed forward.
-This is not only terrible for circulation, it creates high levels of stress and tension in neck and back muscles.
+Most often, people who sit at work all day have slumped shoulders, a rounded spine, and have their heads and neck pushed forward.
+This is not only terrible for circulation, it creates high levels of stress and tension in the neck and back muscles.

 Standing, on the other hand, relieves neck and back pressure and leads to better overall posture.
 Standing desks (also known as height adjustable desks, or high-low desks) allow you to work sitting or standing so you can change your position as needed.

-Relieve your existing back and neck pain, or prevent onset of pain from chronic posture issues with an ergonomic adjustable height desk.
+Relieve your existing back and neck pain, or prevent the onset of pain from chronic posture issues with an ergonomic adjustable height desk.
 You will also need to ensure your desk, computer screen, keyboard, and mouse are in comfortable positions to eliminate all unnecessary physical strain from your work day.